calculabs/jotform-calculate-choices/README.md

 # JotForm Calculate Choices Widget

-A custom JotForm widget that calculates the total count of specific answer choices (A, B, C, D) across all single-choice questions in a form.
+A custom JotForm widget that calculates the total count of archetype-mapped answers across specified questions in a form.
+The widget maps each answer choice to a specific archetype (Atlas, Seer, Envoy, or Nexus) and maintains a running count for the target archetype.

 ## Quick Setup